oulhenq/AI-project-Air-Bnb-New-York-January-2020/README.md

 # ai_project_airbnb
 School project about exploring, analyzing and modeling the data of Airbnb in New York.

-In colaboration with Quentin O.
+In colaboration with Quentin Oulhen